pyenv/pyenv/plugins/pyenv-binary/README.md

 Installs a matching published package from pyenv.github.io under `<version>`.
 The command selects by OS, architecture and distribution; on macOS, an archive built on an older major release can also be used.
-The package definition checks its system-library requirements before installation.
+The package definition checks its system-library requirements when an `ldconfig` cache is available; otherwise, it warns and proceeds.

 ```sh
 pyenv binary install 3.14.7